-The three ways in which you can vote are below but you must be registered under Individual Electoral Registration.
+The three ways in which you can vote are below but you must be registered under GOV.UK - Individual Electoral Registration.

 If you have chosen to vote in person, before an election you will be sent your poll card which will inform you of the address of your polling station.

 The polling card will have on your elector number, name and address, the date of the election and the hours the polling stations are open, which is 7am until 10pm.

 If anyone in your household is on the register of electors and has not received a poll card please contact us immediately.

 You don't need to take your poll card with you to vote.
 If you lose it or forget to take it you will still be able to vote, you will just be asked to confirm your name and address.

-On election day you will be given a ballot paper to complete.
+You will then be given a ballot paper to complete.
 You may be given two ballot papers if your area is having a parish election.